 Training is a significant aspect of most CiviCRM projects.
 Your training could take many shapes and sizes depending on your users, but it often makes sense to spend resources on formal and reusable training resources (user guides, lesson plans and so on).

-Training is also ongoing.
-New staff will need to be trained, users familiar with the system can benefit from learning about more advanced topics, and staff will need further training when there are significant upgrades or new functionality added.
+Training will be ongoing.
+New staff will need to be trained, users familiar with the system benefit from learning about more advanced topics, and staff will need further training when there are significant upgrades or new functionality added.
 If you plan to use CiviCRM for any large or mission-critical events, allow adequate time for additional staff training and testing.

 Hosting and infrastructure¶

 Hosting is a key aspect of any CiviCRM project.
 You will need to provide maintenance of the server on which CiviCRM is stored, and have someone available to fix problems that inevitably occur from time to time.
-If your site needs to be accessible 24 hours a day, you should have a support agreement with your ISP that covers this.
-Ensure that your budget is sufficient for appropriate hosting, and that effective backup procedures and policies are in place.
+If your site needs to be accessible 24 hours a day, you should have a support agreement with your hosting provider to ensure this.
+Ensure that your budget is sufficient for appropriate hosting, and that effective backup procedures, data security measures, and policies are in place.

 Keep in mind that in the hosting provider world, you get what you pay for.
 In many cases, cheap hosting providers keep their prices down by limiting the services or flexibility they provide.
 CiviCRM doesn't work well on poor hosting, and under-budgeting for hosting may lead to other problems.
 Similarly, make sure that the computers your staff are using are powerful enough to provide a good experience with CiviCRM.

 Introducing a new (or the first) CRM will cause changes in work flow and processes at your organisation.
 These changes may be organizational, practical or technical.
 Either way, a lot of change at the same time can be difficult and stressful.